rozpavlomo/sharemytabs-privacy/README.md

 ## Contact

-If you have questions, contact rozpavlomo@gmail.com or open an issue at https://github.com/rozpavlomo/sharemytabs-privacy
+If you have questions, contact <rozpavlomo@gmail.com> or open an issue [here](https://github.com/rozpavlomo/sharemytabs-privacy)